gangefors/docker-airdcpp-webclient/README.md

 - `21249` TCP port for incoming encrypted connections.
 You have to publish this on the same port number otherwise clients will not be able to connect.

-If you want to use other ports for incoming connections you are can change them under Settings>Connectivity>Advanced>Ports in the web UI.
+If you want to use other ports for incoming connections you can change them under Settings>Connectivity>Advanced>Ports in the web UI.

 The incoming connection ports are used to be able to be in *active mode*.
 This allows you to connect to all peers in a hub, including the ones in *passive mode*.